gvwilson/thirdbit/src/fiction/cloudherd/index.md

 waiting for spring.*

 *The forest wasn't afraid for itself, Noxy realized with a sinking feeling.
-It was afraid for her and for the forest that __she__ belonged to, for every person alive or yet to be born.
+It was afraid for her,
+and for every person alive or yet to be born.
 Whatever lay dormant and patient in the middle of that bruise on the world could burn through them like a fire through dry undergrowth.
 Someone was trying to light the tinder,